Purefekt/Custom-Object-Detection-with-TensorFlow-2-Lite-on-Raspberry-Pi/README.md

 ```
 2.5.0
 ```
-## Running Object Detection on Image, Video, or Pi Camera
+## Step 9: Running Object Detection on Image, Video, or Pi Camera
 The following scrips can be used to detect the object (my face) in different ways
 - ```TFLite-PiCamera-od.py```: This program uses the Pi Camera to perform object detection.
 It also counts and displays the number of objects detected in the frame.
 The usage is
 ```